veysiadn/TMC2209_STM32/README.md

 # TMC2209 Stepper Driver Driver

 ## Overview
-This module is a driver for the TMC2209 step motor driver IC.
+This module is a driver for the TMC2209 step motor driver IC for **STM32 microcontrollers**.
 It provides an interface for controlling step motors, includes UART based control and STEP/DIR based control (Legacy Mode).
 UART interface allows :
 + Detailed diagnostics and thermal management
 + Passive braking and freewheeling for flexible, lowest power stop modes